AbdoJoker99/ToDo/README.md

 - [Contributors](#contributors)

 ## Overview
 This is a Flutter-based To-Do application that helps users efficiently manage daily tasks.
 The app supports multi-language localization and theming, allowing users to toggle between light and dark modes.
-It is cross-platform and works on both Android and iOS devices.
+It is cross-platform and works on both Android and iOS devices

 ## Features
 - **Task Management**: Add, edit, delete, and mark tasks as completed.